 What if the radial club hand deformity is not treated?

-The child will display decrease in functionality on account of deformed state of the hand.
+The child will display a decrease in functionality on account of the deformed state of the hand.
 Further, delay in corrective treatment makes its treatment even more challenging especially when the child grows into an adult.